Home Laminate FlooringLaminate Flooring BuyingChoosing The Ultimate Guide to Laminate Flooring Underlayment

 ProVent Silent Vapor Barrier Underlayment by Kronoswiss®

-ProVent Silent Vapor Barrier Underlayment is one of the best values where laminate flooring underlayment is concerned.
-This polyethylene foam is 3mm thick and comes in pre-packaged rolls of 215 ft2.
-An attached vapor barrier protects against moisture, but it doesn’t stop there!
-ProVent underlayment is specially designed with micro ridges that, when walked on, actually pump moisture out to the sides of the room to vent out moisture.
+ProVent Silent Vapor Barrier Underlayment is a polyethylene foam is 3mm thick with an attached vapor barrier.
+This underlayment not only protects against moisture, but it is specially designed with micro ridges that, when walked on, actually pump moisture out to the sides of the room to vent out moisture.
 This underlayment is a great choice for any job, including basements, first or second floor, apartments or condos.
 The Kronoswiss® ProVent can be installed over any type of sub-floor, and will absorb minor flaws, giving your laminate the proper surface to float.

 ProVent Silent Vapor 3-in-1 Underlayment